Übersetzungstabelle aller englischer Strickbegriffe

 If the first stitch is a purl stitch, you can continue directly with step 2.

-Both stitches remain on the needle.
+Both stitches remain on the needle for now.

-You repeat steps 1, 2, and 3 until the last two stitches on the needle have been worked.
+Repeat steps 1, 2, and 3 until the last two stitches on the needle have been worked.

 Conclusion